K-G-Witt/project4-team1/README.md

 ## Overview of the Analysis:
 The overall purposes of this analyses are to:
-* A
-* B
-* C
+* Preprocess the datasets using one-hot encoding to prepare for machine learning;
+* Perform feature selection to identify the most informative SNPs using unsupervised machine learning techniques.
+* Build and train a supervised machine learning model to predict an individual's ancestry;
+* Evaluate the performance of this model on the test datasets using accuracy, precision, recall, and the F1-score, and;
+* Create a series of plots to visualise the ancestry distributions of individuals in the 1000 Genomes Project.

 ## Results: